The Grapes of Wrath (film)

 The Grapes of Wrath is a 1940 American drama film directed by John Ford.
 It was based on John Steinbeck's 1939 Pulitzer Prize-winning novel of the same name.
 The screenplay was written by Nunnally Johnson and the executive producer was Darryl F. Zanuck.

 The film tells the story of the Joads, an Oklahoma family of sharecroppers, who, after losing their farm to increased mechanization during the Great Depression in the 1930s, become migrant workers, and end up in California.
-The motion picture details their arduous journey across the United States as they travel to California in search of work and opportunities for the family members, and features cinematography by Gregg Toland.
+The motion picture details their arduous journey across the United States as they travel to California in search of work and opportunities for the family members, and features cinematography by Gregg Toland, who was on loan from Samuel Goldwyn Productions.

 The film is widely considered to be one of the greatest films of all time.
 In 1989, it was one of the first 25 films selected by the Library of Congress for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".

 Plot

 After being released from prison, Tom Joad hitchhikes his way to his share-cropper parents' farm in Oklahoma.
-He comes upon Jim Casy, an itinerant man sitting under a tree by the roadside.
-Tom remembers Casy as the preacher who baptized him, but Casy has "lost the spirit" and his faith.
-Casy goes with Tom to the Joad property.
+Along the way, he comes upon Jim Casy, a former preacher who baptized him, but has since lost his faith.
+He goes with Tom to the Joad property.
 It is deserted but they find neighbor Muley Graves, who is hiding out there.
-In a flashback, he describes how the local farmers were forced from their farms by the land deedholders, who knocked down their houses with tractors.
+Graves describes how the local farmers were forced from their farms by the land deedholders, who knocked down their houses with tractors.

 Tom soon reunites with the family at his uncle's house.
 The Joads are migrating with other evicted families to the promised land of California.
 They pack everything into a dilapidated car adapted to serve as a truck to make the long journey.
 Casy decides to accompany them.

 The trip along Highway 66 is arduous, and it soon takes a toll on the Joad family.
 The elderly Grandpa dies along the way.
-Tom writes the circumstances surrounding the death on a page from the family Bible and places it on the body before they bury it, so his death will not be mistaken as a homicide if discovered.
-They park in a camp and meet a migrant man returning from California.
+The family parks in a camp and meet a migrant man returning from California.
 He scoffs at Pa's optimism about opportunities in California and speaks bitterly about his experiences in the West.
 Grandma dies when they reach California.
-Eldest son, Noah, leaves the family, while son-in-law, Connie, deserts his pregnant wife, Rose-of-Sharon.
+Eldest son Noah leaves the family.